GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 *Network Architecture*

 Grumiaux et al. @grumiaux_survey_2021 discuss the various popular choices regarding neural network architectures.
-The network topology design is a fundamental property of deep learning-based #acr("SSL") systems.
+The network topology design is a fundamental property of deep-learning-based #acr("SSL") systems.

 The *feed-forward neural network* is the simplest form of #acrpl("DNN")s.
 It was also the first deep neural architecture used to perform #acr("SSL") @ling_direction_2011 @youssef_learning-based_2013.